 We performed a comparison between Oracle Database as a Service and Redis based on real PeerSpot user reviews.

-Find out in this report how the two Database as a Service solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Not only does it provide a mature, reliable solution for DR. It also helps if application owners need to look into data which is a couple of hours old, using Flashback Database on the standby database."
+Find out in this report how the two Database as a Service solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The functionality is good."

 "The most valuable feature of Oracle Database as a Service is the stopwatch."